-"I move that the City Commission (accept/deny) Ordinance 3110 on first reading and set a public hearing for July 2, 2013."
+"I move that the City Commission (adopt/deny) Ordinance 3110."

-2. Mayor calls for a second, discussion, public comment, and calls the vote.
+2. Mayor calls for a second, discussion, public comment, and calls the vote

 Recommendation: At the conclusion of a meeting held on May 28, 2013, the Planning Advisory Board recommended the City Commission approve the use of existing funds from the Central Montana and Agriculture Park Tax Increment Financing Industrial District ("CMATP District") for: